Purchases & Reimbursement

 If members of an organization incur out-of-pocket expenses (under $250), the process for submitting a student reimbursement is as follows:

 • Students will be reimbursed through direct deposit.
 Payment will be paid on the next biweekly paydate via the payment election (check/direct deposit) in Workday.
-Student should log into Workday to ensure address and payment election is accurate.
+Student should log into Workday to ensure address, payment election, bank information, etc. are accurate.

 • Reimbursement requests for non-approved events, or non-approved reimbursable services/items will be denied.